...

 All in all, we were at the ruins for about an hour.
 Then we got back on the air conditioned bus for the long trek back to the ship.
 Despite it being a long drive, it was really nice to see the ruins.
 And the kids all actually really enjoyed hearing about the history there.
 One hour at the ruins was perfect–any longer and the kids might have started melting–both literally and figuratively.

-If you ask the kids their favorite part of our Disney Western Caribbean Cruise on the Magic, they will definitely tell you it was the time spent on the ship.
+If you ask my kids their favorite part of our Disney Western Caribbean Cruise on the Magic, they will definitely tell you it was the time spent on the ship.
 They literally couldn’t get enough of the kids clubs.
 We would have to drag them out of there to come to dinner with us.
 They also enjoyed the pools, but the kids club was second to none.

 Broadway-Caliber Shows